polius/meteornext-docs/docs/guides/deployments.md

 # Deployments

 Deployments is one of the most interesting apps in Meteor Next.
-Gives you the ability to execute SQL queries (including logic) massively, in a controlled and safe way to multiple servers.
+Gives you the ability to execute SQL queries (including logic) massively, in a controlled and safe way, to multiple servers.

 In a nutshell:

-- 🚀 **Fast**: Executions make use of parallellism + cross-region to balance the workload to different servers and to maximize the throughput without affecting the current performance.
+- 🚀 **Fast**: Executions make use of parallelism + cross-region to balance the workload to different servers and to maximize the throughput without affecting the current performance.
 - 💪 **Resilient**: Executions have the capacity to recover quickly from difficulties (network and query errors).
 - 🐍 **Python**: Add Python logic to deployments for complex executions.
-- ✨ **Transform**: Perform searchs and data transformation with the execution results.
+- ✨ **Transform**: Perform searches and data transformation with the execution results.
 - ✉️ **Share**: Share a deployment results with other users.
 - 🕒 **Schedule**: Decide when a deployment should start.
 - 🔎 **Inspect**: Search and filter every deployment done in the past.